rob-derosa/package-policy/README.md

 * triggered by pull request being opened or updated
   * the pull request will be labeled with `Package Violation` and a comment is added with violation details

-Keeping the response to the violations in a separate step but in a Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io.
+Keeping the response to the violations in a separate step and that logic in a Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io.